 As commercial enterprises, the affiliates face significant competition for each of the other transportation, transfer and storage services that they perform.
 Operators on the inland waterways include approximately 2,000 individual.
-In size these carriers range from operators of carriers. single towboats to those operating large fleets of vessels Only a very small percentage of and barges. subject to regulation.
-Exempt traffic is waterway carriers are not required to publish revenues, operating data rates or financial information.
+In size these carriers range from operators of carriers. single towboats to those operating large fleets of vessels Only a very small percentage of and barges. subject to regulation. waterway traffic is Exempt carriers are not required to publish revenues, operating data rates or financial information.